monday-sun/humans.build.software/src/content/blog/mondays-weekly-notes-april-14-2025.md

 Curious how others are shaping their LLM workflows.
 Are you trying something similar with Cursor or memory-based systems?

-This week I’m especially thinking about:
+This week I'm especially thinking about:
 - How to make memory banks more team-friendly
 - Integrating LLM review flows with GitHub
 - Finding a better bridge between GitHub and Cursor-based reviews
   - I tried [`ai-code-review-action`](https://github.com/marketplace/actions/ai-code-review-action), but it overwhelmed me with low-priority comments that I had to manually feed back into Cursor.
 It broke the rhythm more than it helped.

-If you’re experimenting in this space, I’d love to hear what’s working (or not).
+If you're experimenting in this space, I'd love to hear what's working (or not).